-During 2006, Mr. Dimitriadis was compensated pursuant to an employment agreement entered into on June 30, 1998 and amended March 26, 1999 and June 30, 2000.
+During January and February of 2007, Mr. Dimitriadis was compensated pursuant to an employment agreement entered into on June 30, 1998 and amended March 26, 1999 and June 30, 2000.
 The agreement provided Mr. Dimitriadis, as Chairman and Chief Executive Officer, with a four-year "ever-green" employment contract.
 On February 6, 2007, we entered into a new employment agreement with Mr. Dimitriadis effective March 1, 2007 through February 28, 2011 in connection with Mr. Dimitriadis' new position as Executive Chairman.
 Under this new four-year "ever-green" employment contract, Mr. Dimitriadis' current base salary is \$240,000 and he will be required to devote two full business days per week to the business and affairs of our company.
 In addition, the employment contract provides Mr. Dimitriadis with health insurance benefits for life and his two dependents with health insurance benefits until they reach the age of 22.
 However, we may elect to pay Mr. Dimitriadis a one-time cash payment of \$250,000 in lieu of continuing health insurance benefits.
-If Mr. Dimitriadis' employment with us is terminated for any reason, except for a termination for cause or a voluntary resignation without a good reason or a change in control of our company, then we will pay Mr. Dimitriadis a lump sum severance payment equal to four times base salary.
+If Mr. Dimitriadis' employment with us is terminated for any reason, except for a termination for cause or a voluntary resignation without a good reason, then we will pay Mr. Dimitriadis a lump sum severance payment equal to four times base salary.
 Upon a change in control of our company whether or not Mr. Dimitriadis' employment is terminated, we will pay Mr. Dimitriadis a severance payment in cash of \$5,000,000.
 See "Severance and Other Benefits Upon Termination of Employment or Change in Control" above for further discussion.

-During 2006, Ms. Simpson was compensated pursuant to an employment agreement entered into on March 9, 2004.
-On May 22, 2006 we amended the employment agreement with Ms. Simpson.
-The amendment provided Ms. Simpson as President, Chief Operating Officer, Chief Financial Officer and Treasurer with a two-year "ever-green" employment contract.
-On February 6, 2007, we entered into a new employment agreement with Ms. Simpson effective March 1, 2007 in connection with her promotion to the position of Chief Executive Officer.
+During January and February of 2007, Ms. Simpson was compensated pursuant to an employment agreement entered into on March 9, 2004 and amended on May 22, 2006.
+The agreement provided Ms. Simpson, as President, Chief Operating Officer, Chief Financial Officer and Treasurer with a two-year "ever-green" employment contract.
+In 2007, we entered into a new employment agreement with Ms. Simpson effective March 1, 2007 in connection with her promotion to the position of Chief Executive Officer and President.
 Under this new three-year "ever-green" employment contract Ms. Simpson's base salary is \$400,000 with a target bonus of 100% of her base salary.
-In addition, the employment contract provides Ms. Simpson and her spouse with health insurance benefits for life.
-However, we may elect to pay Ms. Simpson a one-time cash payment of \$250,000 in lieu of continuing health insurance benefits.
-If Ms. Simpson's employment with us is terminated for any reason, except for a termination for cause or a voluntary resignation without a good reason or a change in control of our company, then we will pay Ms. Simpson a lump sum severance payment equal to two times base salary.
-Upon a change in control of our company whether or not Ms. Simpson's employment is terminated, we will pay Ms. Simpson a severance payment in cash of \$3,000,000.
+In addition, the employment contract provides Ms. Simpson and her spouse with health insurance benefits for life if Ms. Simpson's employment with us is terminated for any reason, except for a termination for cause or a voluntary resignation without a good reason, or upon a change in control of our company whether or not Ms. Simpson's employment with us is terminated for any reason, except for a termination for cause or a voluntary resignation without a good reason, then we will pay Ms. Simpson a lump sum severance payment equal to four times base salary.
+Upon a change in control of our company whether or not Ms. Simpson a severance payment in cash of \$3,000,000.
 See "Severance and Other Benefits Upon Termination of Employment or Change in Control" above for further discussion.